cherryot02/Scripting-with-Batch-PowerShell-Bash/First Part.md

 <br>

 Alright kidding aside, these tasks were given in class and we are meant execute them ourselves <br>
-So "using AI" was permitted but I did not really me that much.
+So "using AI" was permitted but it did not really help me that much because it would output too many complicated stuff that was unneccessary.

 # First Part: Windows Batch File - Local Network Ping Sweep